RobTillaart/PERIPUMP/README.md

 speed as a percentage -100.0% ..
 100.0%.
 The code allows 900 steps for 0..100% so in theory precision is about 1 decimal.

-Furthermore the library adds a minimalistic time registration, how long the pump was running since start of sketch or reset.
+Furthermore the library adds a minimalistic time registration.
+It measures how long the pump has been running since the start of the sketch or since the last call to **resetRunTime()**.

 - TODO
 - 6V 5W